WesternSydneyUniversity/cdms-comp3036-fsd-assignment-blog-with-solution/README.md

 > 💡Idea!
 Create a new issue in your repository, where you can track the completion of these items.
 Just copy paste them into the issue and mark them as complete as you go.
 Make sure you copy the source from README.md not the preview text.

+### HOME SCREEN

-1. [ ] User must see the list of blog post categories, where each category points to UI showing only posts of that category
+- [ ] User must see the list of blog post categories, where each category points to UI showing only posts of that category
-1. [ ] User must see the list of blog post tags, where each tag points to UI showing only posts of that category
+- [ ] User must see the list of blog post tags, where each tag points to UI showing only posts of that category
-1. [ ] User must see the history of blog posts, showing month and year, where each moth, year tuple points to UI showing only posts of that category
+- [ ] User must see the history of blog posts, showing month and year, where each moth, year tuple points to UI showing only posts of that category
-1. [ ] The list shows the following items:
+- [ ] The list shows the following items:
   - blog title, pointing to detail page
   - short description
   - date
   - image
   - tags
   - likes
   - views
+- [ ] User must be able to switch between dark and light theme with a button The dark theme setting is stored in the "data-theme" attribute on html element
+- [ ] There is a search functionality that filters blogs based on string found in title or description, redirecting to search page

+### DETAIL SCREEN

-1. [ ] Detail page shows the same items as list item, but the short description is replaced by formatted long description
+- [ ] Detail page shows the same items as list item, but the short description is replaced by formatted long description
-1. [ ] Detail text is stored as Markdown, which needs to be converted to HTML
+- [ ] Detail text is stored as Markdown, which needs to be converted to HTML

+### CATEGORY SCREEN

+- [ ] Displays posts from the category from url (e.g. /category/react)
+- [ ] Displays "0 Posts" when search does no posts have that category

+### HISTORY SCREEN

+- [ ] Displays posts from year and month specified in the url (e.g. /history/2024/12)
+- [ ] Displays "0 Posts" when no posts are from that given month and year

+### TAG SCREEN

+- [ ] Displays posts with the tag url (e.g. /tags/dev-tools)
+- [ ] Displays "0 Posts" when search does no posts have that tag

+### SEARCH SCREEN

-1. [ ] There is a search functionality that filters blogs based on string found in title or description
+- [ ] Displays results based on search string stored in the query string (e.g. /search?q=Fat)
+- [ ] Displays "0 Posts" when search does not find anything

 ### Requirements - Assignment 2.2 - Admin